opendaylight/integration-packaging/docs/rpms.rst

 autorelase job, as well as daily using the latest available snapshot build.

-Continuous Delivery repos for Carbon, Nitrogen and Oxygen:
+Continuous Delivery repos for Oxygen and Fluorine:

-- `opendaylight-carbon-epel-7-x86_64-devel`_
-- `opendaylight-nitrogen-epel-7-x86_64-devel`_
 - `opendaylight-oxygen-epel-7-x86_64-devel`_
+- `opendaylight-fluorine-epel-7-x86_64-devel`_

 CentOS Community Build System
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^